gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideTestingHtmlUnit.md

 ## RunStyle HtmlUnit

 The HtmlUnit runstyle enables you to specify other browser emulations.
-By default, GWT runs HtmlUnit in the Firefox3 emulation mode.
-As of the 2.0 release, GWT has not been extensively tested on the other emulations that HtmlUnit supports, namely FF2, IE6, IE7, and IE8.
+By default, GWT runs HtmlUnit in the Firefox 38 emulation mode.
+As of the 2.8 release, GWT has not been extensively tested on the other emulations that HtmlUnit supports, namely Edge, Chrome, IE8, and IE11.
 Still, to use them, you can define the system property `gwt.args`, as explained before.
-For example, to cause tests to run both in FF3 and IE8 emulation mode, set [`gwt.args`](DevGuideTesting.html#passingTestArguments) to:
+For example, to cause tests to run both in FF38 and IE11 emulation mode, set [`gwt.args`](DevGuideTesting.html#passingTestArguments) to:

-`-runStyle HtmlUnit:FF3,IE6`
+`-runStyle HtmlUnit:FF38,IE11`